what is digital boomers?

 Enables citizens and patients to understand what they can self-purchase to increase their health and wellbeing

-In 2018 we published a report which considered how technology can be better used across Essex to promote independent living for older people.
-We found some perception-busting evidence on how older people in Essex are using tech and considered what we might do to enhance this with regards to health and wellbeing.
+In 2018 we published a report considering how technology can be better used across Essex to promote independent living for older people.
+We gathered some perception-busting evidence on how older people in Essex are using tech, and considered what we might do to enhance this with regards to health and wellbeing.

-Rethink Partners & Healthwatch Essex Insight undertook insight across the county, meeting face to face with citizens and professionals: travelling to 24 of our towns and villages to have 160 face-to-face conversations, 21 in-depth interviews and 10 discussion groups.
+Rethink Partners and Healthwatch Essex undertook insight across the county, meeting face-to-face with citizens and professionals: travelling to 24 of our towns and villages to have 160 in-person conversations, 21 in-depth interviews and 10 discussion groups.

-Older people are more tech savvy than they realise and professionals and family members regularly underestimate this; we are a significant limiting factor through our unsubstantiated but deeply held assumptions
+Older people are more tech savvy than they realise.
+Professionals and family members regularly underestimate this; we are a significant limiting factor through our unsubstantiated but deeply-held assumptions.

-Older people want to use tech to connect with their loved ones and sometimes have a competitive streak when adopting new knowledge
+Older people want to use tech to connect with their loved ones and sometimes have a competitive streak when adopting new digital habits.

 Not every community has a go-to knowledgeable ‘techie’ person for advice and support, but where they do it builds confidence and increases take-up.